tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/HyperAdjacency.md

 `indices`
 </td>
 <td>
-Mapping from node tags to tuples of node set names and integer Tensors or RaggedTensors with the indices of nodes in the respective node set.
-All tensors must have shape = graph_shape + [num_edges], where num_edges is a number of edges in each graph.
-If graph_shape.rank > 0 and num_edges has variable size, the tensors are ragged.
+A mapping from node tags to 2-tuples of node set name and node index tensor.
+The index tensors must have the same type spec and shape of `[*graph_shape, num_edges]`, where num_edges is the number of edges in each graph (could be ragged).
+The index tensors are of `tf.Tensor` type if num_edges is not None or `graph_shape.rank = 0` and of `tf.RaggedTensor` type otherwise.
 </td>
 </tr><tr>
 <td>
 `validate`
 </td>
 <td>
-if set, checks that node indices have the same shapes.
+If True, checks that node indices have the same type spec.
 </td>
 </tr>
 </table>

 <!-- Tabular view -->

  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>
 <tr><th colspan="2">Returns</th></tr>
 <tr class="alt">
 <td colspan="2">
-A `HyperAdjacency` tensor with a shape and an indices_dtype being inferred from the `indices` values.
+A `HyperAdjacency` tensor with its `shape` and `indices_dtype` being inferred from the passed `indices` values.
 </td>
 </tr>